Table of Contents

 Why India-to-UAE Is the Right Trade Corridor for Fresh Vegetables

-India-UAE bilateral trade crossed USD 100 billion in FY 2024–25, up 19.6% year-on-year.
-On top of that, both governments are now targeting USD 200 billion by 2032.
+The India Brand Equity Foundation reports that India-UAE bilateral trade crossed USD 100 billion in FY 2024-25, up 19.6% year-on-year⁴.
+Middle East Briefing notes that both governments are now targeting USD 200 billion by 2032⁵.
 Agri-food sits in a structurally privileged position within that number.
 The India-UAE Comprehensive Economic Partnership Agreement (CEPA), in force since May 2022, reduced tariffs on over 80% of product lines, including agricultural goods.

 What that means in plain terms: if you're shipping okra from India and your competitor is shipping from a non-CEPA country, your landed cost in Dubai is lower before you've negotiated a single freight rate.
 The tariff advantage is baked into the trade agreement.